 How Reliable Is Gogo Wi-Fi?

 The Gogo inflight network has improved significantly since it was first launched on commercial aircraft over a decade ago.

 That being said, Wi-Fi speeds remain inconsistent since some planes are still outfitted with air-to-ground (ATG) systems.
 This is significantly slower than Gogo’s newer satellite system.

 On planes using the older ATG systems, load speeds can become frustratingly slow if most people on your flight decide to use Wi-Fi.
-Since T-Mobile partners with Gogo to provide its customers 1 hour of Wi-Fi for free, this can result in what amounts to a traffic jam on the inflight network.
+Since T-Mobile partners with Gogo to provide its Magenta plan customers with 1 hour of Wi-Fi for free, this can result in what amounts to a traffic jam on the inflight network.

 Gogo’s older system does not cover the entire globe, and when on a long-haul flight, there’s a good chance you’ll cross through a dead zone at some point and lose Wi-Fi.

 Can You Stream Video Inflight?